wastono/varrefvals/README.md

 6. Use `this` keyword to access own object properties or methods.
 7. Set alias variables to write superglobal variables.
 8. Use `.` operator to access every method or property, static or not.
-9. Use `:` for associative arrays.
+9. Use `:` operator for associative arrays.

 ## Conversion